 What can you do to prevent mouth sores?

 - Get a dental checkup.
 Visit your dentist before you begin cancer treatment to take care of any unresolved dental issues, such as gum disease, cavities or teeth that need to be pulled.
-Any pain or infections in your mouth will only worsen once you begin treatment.
+Any pain or infections in your mouth will only get worse once you begin treatment.

 - Stop smoking.
 If you smoke, quit.
 Smoking during treatment will make it harder for your mouth to heal itself.

 - Eat a diet rich in fruits and vegetables.
 Vary your diet to include plenty of fruits and vegetables.
 You'll need the vitamins and nutrients they provide to help your body fight infections during treatment.

 Depending on your cancer and your treatment, your doctor may recommend other techniques for reducing your risk of mouth sores, such as:

 - Cold therapy (cryotherapy).
 If you're receiving fluorouracil, sometimes called 5-FU, or melphalan (Alkeran) as part of your chemotherapy treatment, it might help to swish ice chips or cold water around in your mouth for the first half-hour of your treatments.
 The cold limits the amount of the drug that reaches your mouth, reducing your risk of mouth sores.

 Medication to repair mouth cells.
 Palifermin (Kepivance) stimulates the growth of cells on the surface of your mouth.
 If the cells of your mouth recover quickly, you're less likely to experience severe mouth sores.